SumiSastri/fashion-app/README.md

 - Checked some other options out - saving the file as a .js extension
 - This worked by changing the sample data to an array and separating the objects with commas
 - Successfully transformed data and rendered 2 images in semi-styled components

+### Branch 4 feature/garment-list

+- created a new component garment-list
+- moved jsx FashionCatalogPage from app.js into the new component
+- exported it back into app.js
+- imported the files of FashionCatalogPage into the new component
+- commented out the unused import of FashionCatalog page from app.js
+- used destructured garments import in the app.js component ```	<GarmentList garments={garments} />```
+- passed it back as a property in the functional component GarmentList ```const GarmentList = ({ garments }) => ```
+- tested app working before adding map function